Ishan25j/Falcon-7B-Test/README.md

 **Prompter**:
 ```
-<human>: Create a list of five things to do in San Francisco.\n
+<human>: Create a list of four things to do in San Francisco.
 <bot>:
 ```